PSIHR/vapebacken45/replit.md

 The frontend is a React SPA using TailwindCSS for styling, with a modern glassmorphism design incorporating `Unbounded` font from Google Fonts.
 It adopts a minimalist Telegram-like aesthetic with dark gradient backgrounds and translucent elements.
 Key UI components include responsive product cards, a bottom navigation bar, and accessible elements like an accordion-based FAQ.
 The design prioritizes mobile UX within the Telegram environment.

 ### Technical Implementations
 - **Backend**: FastAPI serves a REST API, integrated with `aiogram` for Telegram bot functionalities.
-It uses `SQLAlchemy` with `aiosqlite` for asynchronous database operations and `Alembic` for migrations.
+It uses `SQLAlchemy` with `asyncpg` for asynchronous database operations and `Alembic` for migrations.
 - **Frontend**: Built with React 18 and Vite, it utilizes the official Telegram Web App script for integration with full-screen mode support. `Axios` handles API requests, and `React Router DOM` manages navigation.
-- **Database**: SQLite is used for persistent data storage, including models for users, products, categories, orders, and loyalty program data.
+- **Database**: PostgreSQL (Neon-backed via Replit) is used for persistent data storage, including models for users, products, categories, orders, and loyalty program data.
+Supports production database separation and rollback functionality.
 - **Key Features**:
     - **Product Catalog**: Displays products with images, prices, categories, and taste/variant selection.
 Includes search and category filtering.
     - **Shopping Cart**: Allows quantity management and item removal.